Ieuanoh/SportingChance/content/our-offering-copy.md

     Maths and English qualifications.
 I am now travelling to New Zealand following a two-year spell in Australia.
 This wouldn''t have been possible without all of the help I''ve received along the way. '
+- template: centred-text
+  left-align: true
+  header: Mentoring & Life Skills
+  text_section:
+  - heading: ''
+    content: Our experienced mentors provide one-to-one mentoring and life skills coaching around society, community and social acceptance.
+We can help young people transition back into education or further education settings.
+  - heading: ''
+    content: Our mentoring and life skills coaching are also available for young people with Special Educational Needs (SEN) needing support with behaviour, social, emotional and mental health needs.
+  button: true
+  buttontext: Find out more
+  main_text: ''
+  buttonlink: "/mentoring-life-skills"
 - template: cta-block
   heading: How can we help you?
   text: Find out more about our services and how we can help you.